 Did you know that people with inpatient admissions and unplanned high-cost follow-up care report 28 points lower Net Promoter Score for their providers and say that they are more than twice as likely to change their health insurance plan?

-Ultimately, if someone is unhappy with their health care benefits or if they don’t understand how to use them, the likelihood that they’ll use them correctly (or if at all) drops.
+Ultimately, if someone is unhappy with their healthcare benefits or if they don’t understand how to use them, the likelihood that they’ll use them correctly (or if at all) drops.

 For employees, integrated health management means smoother coordination between programs and services, more involvement in health-related decision-making, having to tell “their story” less frequently, and getting the best care when they need it most.

 It’s a better experience for employers too.
 Long gone are the headaches of overseeing several vendor relationships.
-Integrated health management solutions are much easier to implement and manage.
+Integrated health management solutions like care navigation are much easier to implement and manage.
 Everything from proactive outreach and engagement to reporting is under one roof, handled by a single partner invested in your success.

 All of these things add up to an experience unmatched by point solutions.